CSTP2305-BlueMango/UniMentor/README.md

 5. **Utilities**
   - Extensions - to ensure that everything is confirmed before proceeding to next screen
-  - Types - used for profile struct
+  - Types - a place to hold structs in the project which are not model
   - Validations - to authenticate user input
     - Credentials - email and password
     - Forms - signup, login and profile